Anas Tajaouart

-Anas Tajaouart (born 7 September 2005) is a professional footballer who plays as a central midfielder for RSC Anderlecht.
-Born in Belgium, he has played for Morocco's U20 team.
+Anas Tajaouart (born 7 September 2005) is a professional footballer who plays as a central midfielder for Belgian Pro League club RAAL La Louvière on loan from Anderlecht.
+Born in Belgium, he has represented Morocco at youth international level.

 Early life and career

 Tajaouart was born in Brussels, Belgium, into a Moroccan family and grew up in Berchem-Sainte-Agathe in the Brussels region, where he was registered from a very young age with FC Jeunesse Molenbeek.

 Club career

 Tajaouart joined the RSC Anderlecht youth academy in 2013.
 He developed as a central midfielder.
 In May 2022, he signed his first professional contract at the age of sixteen.
 On 26 February 2023, he made his professional debut, coming on as a substitute for David Hubert in stoppage time against K Beerschot VA (0–0 draw) under manager Guillaume Gillet.

 Midway through the 2023–2024 season, Tajaouart became the new captain of RSCA Futures.
 On 20 April 2024, he scored his first professional goal against Club NXT, assisted by Mohamed Bouchouari (1–2 defeat).
 On 26 December 2024, he extended his contract, keeping him with the club until 2029.

 On 24 July 2025, Tajaouart made his first appearance with the RSC Anderlecht first team under coach Besnik Hasi, against BK Häcken in the Europa League, coming on as a substitute for Tristan Degreef in added time (1–0 victory).

+On 17 July 2026, he was loaned by RAAL La Louvière, with an option to buy.